mwerner/coin/README.md

 decrypted = client.decrypt([13, 2, 22, 4])
 ```

+These didn't yield much that looked correct so I moved on to brute force

 ## Breaker

 The `breaker.rb` is an attempt to use the Vigenère Scheme to brute force the message.
 It's configured to accept whatever scheme you like.
 However, I suspect it may only work correctly with Vigenère.
 Iterating over all the permuations within four letters, we collect every possible deciphered text and compare it to a dictionary of words.
 If there is a small set of words that match, we list them as possible keys used for the enciphered text.